gjersing/gjersing/README.md

 - 👋 Hi, I’m @gjersing // Christopher Gjersing!
 - 👀 I’m interested in efficient, responsive, and accessible software.
-- 🌱 I’m currently learning UI Design, SQL, guitar, and weightlifting.
+- 🌱 I’m currently learning React Redux, Rails, and much more.
-- ⚡ I'm currently mastering React, Node.js, Python, and cooking.
-- 💞️ I’m looking to collaborate on full stack applications and site development, with a focus on using scalable frameworks and highlighting accessibility features!
-- 💪 I'm currently looking for employment as a software engineer across the entire stack.
+- 🐙 Inker developing Community Platforms for Custom Ink!
 - 📫 How to reach me ... csgjersing@gmail.com or | chris |#8041 on Discord.

 <!---